 After stage 1, the team knows what hardware it needs to connect with and how.
 Once the sensors are up and running, the dashboard starts receiving data, which is then ready for analysis.

 After aggregating data for 1-2 weeks, the team first confirms whether the system is performing as expected (described by the documentation and caretakers).
 The data analysis also yields any potential areas of improvement.
 Case in point:

-While the ClevAir team was analyzing the GNP Areal building’s data, it found that there were cold and warm zones in the building.
+While the ClevAir team was analyzing the client’s building data, it found that there were cold and warm zones in the building.
 They installed new sensors to identify the severity/cause of the issue and eventually reprogrammed the Air Handling Unit to mitigate the issue.
-Read more about it here.

 The ClevAir default dashboard comes with a variety of frequently used widgets and graphs.
 However, it can also be tweaked to display whatever statistics and visualizations the customer wants to keep an eye on.
 From monitoring energy consumption to checking air quality or a specific appliance’s performance, you can do it all from the ClevAir dashboard.